GeorgeHernandez/GeorgeHernandez/Cognition/CSE/Obsidian.md

 - FYI: In Visual Studio Code I approximate it with:
   - Now via shortcut: `ctrl + k t`
   - Now via snippet: `ctrl + space now`
+- The Natural Language Dates plugin allows you to enter dates with syntax like `@yesterday`.

 Multiple cursors:
 - For very specific locations:  `alt+click`